What is Big Car Collaborative?

 Curious — encourage people to ask why and how things work and participate in joining others in finding answers

-Informed — support understanding the context and history of communities and cultures so we can better connected to each other
+Informed — support understanding the context and history of communities and cultures so we can better connect with each other

 Adventurous — offer opportunities to take chances and learn new things through experimentation (there’s no wrong answer)